 Always put your best qualifications first, but remember to list them all.

 Include where you went to school or college, with the most recent first.

-Explain what roles/activities you did whilst on any work related experience or in employment, and include any specific achievements relevant to the role you’d like to get.
+Explain what roles/activities you did whilst on any work-related experience or in employment and include any specific achievements relevant to the role you’d like to get.

 Get help creating your CV with Careers Wales’s CV Builder.

 ‘Wow’ the employer with your covering letter.
 Make sure the very first sentence clearly states what position you are applying for.
-Include something short and snappy that makes the reader want to look at your CV or application form, but don’t make it too long; two paragraphs is often long enough.
+Include something short and snappy that makes the reader want to look at your CV or application form, but don’t make it too long; two paragraphs are often long enough.
 Always remember to include your contact details so they can get in touch if they’d like to meet you.